AG8999/Modelling-Simulation-and-Optimisation/README.md

 Optimal warehouse locations are identified based on minimal delivery costs and validated through statistical tests.

 ## Contributing
+The two separate folders that include the final code submission Jupiter notebook files are submitted.
+You may execute the code by choosing "restart and run all option" after unzipping the files.
+Since I have commented out the "multisimulation()" function after successfully generating and evaluating the results, it won't take long to run.
 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes.